A landmark icon of childhood happiness and carefree fun, Disneyland® California is the premier west coast vacation destination.

 - The Little Mermaid - Ariel’s Undersea Adventure (show)

-In addition to the Disney classic attractions that you know and love, like Jungle Cruise and It’s a Small World, Disneyland takes great effort to update and innovate within their park continuously.
+In addition to the Disney classic attractions that you know and love, like Jungle Cruise and It’s a Small World, USA Disneyland California takes great effort to update and innovate within their park continuously.

 Therefore, Disney guests should keep their eyes peeled for the following new additions at each theme park:

 - Star Wars: Rise of the Resistance (ride)

 - Avengers Campus - an entirely new land to discover!

 If you're wondering what can you bring into Disneyland, it's definitely not outside food and beverage.
 But not to worry!
 True Disneyland fans will know that a few cult food and beverage items have put Disneyland on the map (culinary-wise).

 Although you can bring small snacks into the park, Disneyland insiders would tell you that it would be a shame to miss out on the legendary Dole Whip from the Tiki Juice Bar or the futuristic space-inspired meals at Docking Bay 7 Food and Cargo.

 Keep in mind that if you aim to secure a dining reservation at one of Disneyland’s table service restaurants, such as the famed Blue Bayou, you will need to reserve early as they are in high demand.